Channel migrant deaths: Smugglers net millions per kilometer

 Between coronavirus and Brexit, “this is a golden age for the smugglers and organized crime because the countries are in disarray,” said Mimi Vu, an expert on Vietnamese migration who regularly spends time in the camps of northern France.

-“Think of it like a shipping and logistics company,” Vu said.
+The leg through central Europe can cost around 4,000 euros ($4,500), according to Austrian authorities who on Saturday announced the arrest of 15 people suspected of smuggling Syrian, Lebanese and Egyptian migrants into the country in vanloads of 12 to 15 people.
+The suspects transported more than 700 people at a total cost of more than 2.5 million euros ($2.8 million), police said.
+In this network, the migrants were bound for Germany.

+The alleged smugglers — from Moldova, Ukraine and Uzbekistan — were recruited in their home countries via ads on social media offering work as drivers for 2,000-3,000 euros ($2,250-3,380) a month.

 The men handling the last leg are essentially just making the final delivery.
-If they are arrested, they are replaceable, she said.
+If arrested, they are replaceable, Vu said.

 Frontex, the European border agency, echoed that in a 2021 risk report that describes the operational leaders as managers who “are able to orchestrate the criminal business from a distance, while mostly exposing low-level criminals involved in transport and logistics to law enforcement detection.”